The Best Sourdough Crepes Recipe (Discard)

 - Milk: I use whole milk for a rich and creamy flavor, but feel free to swap it with your preferred milk or milk substitute.

-How to Make This Sourdough Crepe Recipe:
+How to Make Sourdough Crepes

-Cover the bowl with a clean kitchen towel or plastic wrap and let the batter rest for at least 30 minutes to an hour.
-This allows the gluten to develop so the crepes won’t tear.
+- Cover the bowl with a clean kitchen towel or plastic wrap and let the batter rest for at least 30 minutes to an hour.
+This allows the gluten to develop, so the crepes won’t tear.

 Cook

-10-inch frying pan: 1/4 cup of batter
+- 10-inch pan: 1/4 cup of batter

-12-inch frying pan: Overflowing 1/4 cup of batter
+- 12-inch pan: a slightly heaping 1/4 cup of batter

 Sweet fillings: